wormhole-foundation/wormhole-docs/tutorials/multichain-assets/multichain-token.md

 Blockchain ecosystems are becoming increasingly interconnected, with assets often needing to exist across multiple networks to maximize their utility and reach.
 For example, tokens created on one chain may want to expand to others to tap into broader audiences and liquidity pools.

-This guide explains how to create an Multichain Token—a token that seamlessly bridges across blockchains using the Wormhole protocol.
+This guide explains how to create a Multichain Token—a token that seamlessly bridges across blockchains using the Wormhole protocol.
 The process is designed to be user-friendly.
 With just a few steps, your token can become multichain, enabling it to be traded or used on various networks.

 By the end of this tutorial, you'll learn:

 - How to register your token for bridging
 - How to create a wrapped version of your token
 - How to ensure its visibility on blockchain explorers

-Let’s get started with a straightforward, step-by-step process to help you create an Multichain Token and expand your token’s reach.
+Let’s begin with a straightforward, step-by-step process for creating a Multichain Token and expanding its reach.

 ## Step 1: Register the Token on the Source Chain

-The first step in creating an Multichain Token is registering your token on its source chain.
+The first step in creating a Multichain Token is registering your token on its source chain.
 This ensures the token is prepared for bridging across blockchains.
 Follow these steps:

 1. Open the [Portal Bridge](https://portalbridge.com/advanced-tools/#/register){target=\_blank}
 2. Select the blockchain where your token is currently deployed (source chain)